-ERP giant SAP, like many legacy vendors, has introduced new offerings to its product line to modernize its portfolio....
+ERP giant SAP, like many legacy vendors, has offerings to its product line to modernize its portfolio.
+One of the...

 SAP is offering partner training so they can learn different ways to move customers from its ERP Central Component (ECC) release to S4/HANA, whether they're doing a greenfield installation, a preconfigured approach or a conversion from another system, said Bobby Vetter, senior vice president of global partner operations for S/4HANA.